jrodrguez08/react-flux/README.md

 # react-flux

-Project using react and redux
+Project using react and flux